 How Much Can a Landlord Be Fined For Failing to Offer a Right to Return After Renovations?

-Per section 57(3)3 of the RTA, the Landlord Tenant Board may issue an Order that a landlord pay a fine up to the limit of the Small Claims Court (which is $35,000.00 effective January 1 2020).
-Furthermore, where a landlord engages in a multiplicity of violations of the RTA, the fine may be applied for each violation.
-In the case of A.B., et al (Tenants) v.
-795 College Inc. (Landlord), TST-90503-17 (Re), 2019 CanLII 87012 (ON LTB) three such violations were found and an Order of a $25,000 fine for each occurrence was issued whereas it was said:
+Section 57(3)3 of the RTA, provides that the Landlord Tenant Board may Order that a landlord pay a maximum fine up equal to the jurisdictional limit of the Small Claims Court (which is $35,000.00 effective January 1 2020).
+Furthermore, in circumstances where a landlord engaged in multiple violations of the RTA, a fine for each violation may be imposed.
+Recently, per A.B., et al (Tenants) v.
+795 College Inc. (Landlord), TST-90503-17 (Re), 2019 CanLII 87012 (ON LTB), which involved violation of the rights of three tenants, a $25,000 fine was issued for each occurrence (a $75,000 total) and wherein it was said:

 77. In light of the above, I find that the appropriate fines in this case would be $45,000.00 per rental unit.
 Since those amounts exceed the maximum, fines of $25,000.00 will be awarded in respect of each unit, for a total of $75,000.00 in fines.